RISHIKESHAVAN/algorithms/Notes.md

 - *recursive case* - when the function calls itself
 - *base case* - when the function doesn’t call itself again; so it doesn’t go into an infinite loop!!

-**TIP:** When you’re writing a recursive function involving an array, the base case is often an empty array or an array with one element.
+**TIP:** When you’re writing a recursive function involving an `array`, the base case is often an empty array or an array with one element.
 If you’re stuck, try that first.

-<details><summary>Why would I need recursion when I can just use loops?</summary>
+<details><summary><i>Why would I need recursion when I can just use loops?</i></summary>
 <p>
 This is the introduction to Functional Programming.
 Functional programming languages like Haskell don’t have loops, so you have to use recursion to write functions like this.
 If you have a good understanding of recursion, functional languages will be easier to learn.
 </p>
 </details>